-The bridge is open to pedestrian and bicycle traffic.
+The bridge is located one mile east of Medora, IN on SR 235.
 There are parking areas at both ends of the bridge.
 The west end is shaded and has three concrete picnic tables with a parking area large enough for RV's to turn around.
 The bridge is handicap accessible.
-It is located one mile east of Medora, IN on SR 235.

 The longest historic covered bridge in the USA.

 The original contract calls for a clear span (abutment to abutment) length of 431'10" with 14'1" overhangs on each end for a total length of 460'.